j-hui/fidget.nvim/doc/fidget.md

 Measured in Hertz (frames per second).

 Type: `number` (default: `5`)

+progress.suppress_on_insert
+: Suppress new messages while in insert mode

+Note that progress messages for new tasks will be dropped, but existing tasks will be processed to completion.

+Type: `boolean` (default: `false`)

 progress.notification_group
 : How to get a progress message's notification group key